Dog First Aid Basics – Cuts, Broken Toenails, Snake bites and More

 Dog First Aid – Heat Stroke

 In hot weather dogs can get heat stroke.
+This can happen if your dog is overheated or if you leave your dog in the car.
 Common symptoms are:

 - Panting heavily